erikdubois/Aureola/README.md

 A collection of conky's I made myself and conky's I like that were shared with the community.

-These conky's configuration files follow the **lUA** syntax as mentioned on the conky website for **version 1.10** and later versions.
+These conky's configuration files follow the **LUA** syntax as mentioned on the conky website for **version 1.10** and later versions.

 Conky's will be first tested and made on Linux Mint Cinnamon and then tested on other Os's.